 How to Appeal a Divorce Decree in Arizona

 The superior court hears divorce cases in Arizona.
-That means that it listens to witnesses and weighs the facts and evidence presented in order to come to a ruling.
+That means that it listens to witnesses and weighs the facts and evidence presented to come to a ruling.

-When its rulings are appealed, the Court of Appeals uses two different standard for reviewing them.
+When its decisions are appealed, the Court of Appeals uses two different standards for reviewing them.
 For any issues that involved weighing facts or evidence, the appellate court only reverses the superior court decision if it is an abuse of discretion.
 It looks for evidence in the record supporting the decision and, if evidence exists, it upholds the decision.

 Amended Notice of Appeal Cannot Add New Issues